 I pass under the railway viaduct, and trudge up the little hill to the station, outside of which my car sits ready to take me back home to Manchester.
 Another 23 miles under my belt this weekend, and the most fantastic winter weather to have done it in.
 I leave Cumbria, probably for the last time this year, a very happy bunny.

 This walk was completed on Sunday 6th December 2020, and was about 13 miles long.
-Here’s the map:
+Here’s a map: